renovatebot/renovate/docs/usage/docker.md

 Currently, Renovate will upgrade minor/patch versions (e.g. from `14.9.0` to `14.9.1`) by default, but not upgrade major versions.
 If you wish to enable major versions then add the preset `docker:enableMajor` to your `extends` array in your `renovate.json`.

-Renovate has a some Docker-specific intelligence when it comes to versions.
+Renovate has some Docker-specific intelligence when it comes to versions.
 For example:

 ## Configuring/Disabling